Economics

 Offered Fall Semester Only; Lecture hours:3

 Theoretical principles underlying international trade, investment, commercial policy, economic integration, adjustment mechanisms, and balance of payments policy will be examined with an application to current national/international policies.
 This course isn't open to students that have taken ECON 327.
-Prerequisites: (ECON 203 or ECON 257) and (ECON 202 or ECON 259).
+Prerequisites: ECON 203 and ECON 203.

 ECON 429.
 Political Economy of Financial Crises.
 1 Credit.